Employers

 Your employee may appreciate an opportunity to create a return-to-work plan following a miscarriage, stillbirth or the loss of a child.
 They may want to talk to you about flexible working options or a phased return to work.

-Confirm with your employee whether they want to keep their situation private or are comfortable with colleagues being aware of bereavement.
+Confirm with your employee whether they want to keep their situation private or are comfortable with colleagues being aware of the bereavement.

 Breastfeeding at work